-The verb generally refers to [actions associated with] the intended cognitive process.
-The object generally describes the knowledge students are expected to acquire or construct.
-(Anderson and Krathwohl, 2001, pp. 4–5) The cognitive process dimension represents a continuum of increasing cognitive complexity—from remember to create.
+The second year she taught the course using Twitter, she traveled to Belize during spring break.
+PadWheel Poster V4 HighRez.
+Bloom’s Activity Analysis Tool.
+I have been working on a simple method of analysing teaching and learning technologies against Bloom’s Digital Taxonomy.
+I have taken the verbs associated with each of the taxonomic levels and arranged them across a sheets and then added a column for the activity components.
 The idea is that you take your activity and break it down into the component elements and match these against the different taxonomic levels and the learning actions.
 For example if you looked at students constructing a wiki Editing the wiki is applyingSearching for the information – rememberingTagging the pages with suitable and detailed keywords and notes is understandingValidating the information is evaluatingUploading the resources to the wiki is applyingCollaborating and networking is a higher order skill and so on Here is the PDF version of this tool – blooms-activity-analysis This is a first draft and I would appreciate comments and suggestions.

 Following are four interpretations that you can use as guides in helping to write objectives using Bloom’s Taxonomy.
 From: KC Metro [old link, no longer functioning?]
 Bloom’s Taxonomy divides the way people learn into three domains.
 One of these is the cognitive domain, which emphasizes intellectual outcomes.
 This domain is further divided into categories or levels.
-The key words used and the type of questions asked may aid in the establishment and encouragement of critical thinking, especially in the higher levels.
-From: UMUC From: Stewards Task Oriented Question Construction Wheel Based on Bloom’s Taxonomy Posters For Teachers by TeachThought Staff Bloom’s Taxonomy is a useful tool for assessment design, but using it only for that function is like using a race car to go to the grocery–a huge waste of potential.
+14 Bloom's Taxonomy Posters For Teachers.
+14 Brilliant Bloom’s Taxonomy Posters For Teachers by TeachThought Staff Bloom’s Taxonomy is a useful tool for assessment design, but using it only for that function is like using a race car to go to the grocery–a huge waste of potential.

 The follow simple, student-centered Bloom’s graphics were created by helloliteracy!
 The following “Bloom’s pinwheel” comes from Kelly Tenkley and ilearntechnology.com: How Colleges Can Better Serve Students with Learning Disabilities.
 Assistive Technology How Colleges Can Better Serve Students with Learning Disabilities Although assistive technologies and other supports can help, too few students who need them take advantage.